Manufacturing Is Not Always What You See in the Movies

 And it gets better for industry, too.
 In Ringer’s second video, “How Can Clean Energy Benefit Industrial Facilities,” he explains what NREL is doing to help manufacturing plants reduce their carbon emissions while potentially saving money.

-Ringer’s third video, “What’s Happening to Manufacturing Jobs,” comes with a warning: “Without a stable workforce, none of the innovation that we are doing will make an impact.
-It’s just the way it is.”
+But Ringer also knows these improvements can only happen if the industry has enough people.
+“Without a stable workforce, none of the innovation that we are doing will make an impact.
+It’s just the way it is,” he said.

 According to the same Deloitte and Manufacturing Institute report, even though manufacturing jobs have the highest average wages (about $81,000) compared to other private sector industries, fewer than three in 10 Americans would encourage their children to pursue a career in manufacturing.
 And yet, the country expects a manufacturing workforce shortage in the coming decade—the decade where we desperately need to make more clean energy technologies.

-But Ringer is optimistic about the future of manufacturing and clean energy—in part because of the work that staff at NREL, with support from the U.S. Department of Energy’s Advanced Materials and Manufacturing Technologies Office and Industrial Efficiency and Decarbonization Office and other partners, are putting into fostering a new generation to pursue careers in advanced manufacturing.
+Still, Ringer is optimistic about the future of manufacturing and clean energy—in part because of the work that staff at NREL, with support from the U.S. Department of Energy’s Advanced Materials and Manufacturing Technologies Office and Industrial Technologies Office and other partners, are putting into fostering a new generation to pursue careers in advanced manufacturing—but also because advanced manufacturing is transforming the manufacturing workplace.

 The A Minute With Matt video series is just one of many ways the laboratory is helping to inspire students, workers in adjacent industries, and even average Americans to change their perceptions of what manufacturing is and can be.
-That perception shift could help encourage a new, more diverse generation to get excited to join the industry.
+That perception shift could help encourage a new generation to get excited to join the industry.

 Browse all of the A Minute With Matt videos on the NREL website, or learn more about manufacturing jobs through our Manufacturing Masterminds Q&A profile series.